Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Explicit loop calculations

-To conclude, we found that for a finite frequency but at zero momentum, the loop is given by~\eqref{eq:IzeroMomentum}, and thus assume a usual scaling form withfrequency $\tilde \omega= \omega/\delta$.
+To conclude, we found that for a finite frequency but at zero momentum, the loop is given by~\eqref{eq:IzeroMomentum}, and thus assume a usual scaling form with frequency $\tilde \omega= \omega/\delta$.
 Therefore, we do not need to use specific frequency dependencies of the different couplings as we do for the momentum dependencies.